 The PrintingTools service is stopped by default.
 Use ArcGIS Server Manager or an administrative GIS Server connection in ArcMap to start the service if you want to support printing workflows.
 Once the PrintingTools service has started, you can access it using a URL with the following format:

 To configure PrintingTools for your ArcGIS Enterprise organization, see Configure utility services.

 Custom print services

 If you want to use your map layouts, you can publish your own service for web map printing similar to PrintingTools.
-Configure this service to reference your folder that you've prepared with various map layouts—ArcGIS Pro layout files (.pagx).
+Configure this service to reference your folder that you've prepared with various map layouts—either ArcMap documents (.mxd) or ArcGIS Pro layout files (.pagx).

-You can find instructions for publishing your own service for web printing (and pointing it at your own layouts folder) in Share custom layouts for printing from ArcGIS Pro.
+You can find instructions for publishing your own service for web printing (and pointing it at your own layouts folder) in Publish a print service from ArcMap and in Share custom layouts for printing from ArcGIS Pro.
 The tutorial also explains what to do if you later decide you want to update your layouts.
 Your update approach will vary based on whether you registered your layouts folder with the server before publishing; the tutorial contains instructions for both scenarios.